lupyuen/lupyuen.github.io/src/tflite.md

 # How It Works

 Let's study the code inside the TensorFlow Lite Firmware for BL602...
-And understand how it __loads the TensorFlow Lite Model and runs inferences.__
+To understand how it __loads the TensorFlow Lite Model and runs inferences.__

 Here are the __Global Variables__ needed for TensorFlow Lite: [`main_functions.cc`](https://github.com/lupyuen/bl_iot_sdk/blob/tflite/customer_app/sdk_app_tflite/sdk_app_tflite/main_functions.cc#L28-L39)